 Not only does a blog post demand high knowledge of the topic being covered, but it must do so in a way that engages the readers.
-As a result, creating substantial-quality work can be challenging with all the research, writing, and editing involved.
+As a result, creating high-quality work can be challenging with all the research, writing, and editing involved.

-14 Tips To Write SEO Friendly Blog Posts
+14 Tips To Write SEO-Friendly Blog Posts

 But it is not recommended to add keywords in bulk, known as keyword stuffing, as this can appear awkward, which is not what we want for a friendly blog.

 Alternatively, some writers choose to write the title and meta description only after the article has been written.
-Having the primary information already laid out makes it easier to summarise it in a precise title.
+Having the primary information laid out makes it easier to summarise it in a precise title.
 Depending on your preference, you can make the title before or after you start writing.

 Traditionally, the layout followed when you write a blog post is an introduction, the main content, and a conclusion to sum it all up.
-When breaking down the main content, a helpful tip is to make points that create a more manageable workflow when writing and help the article easier to follow.
+When breaking down the main content, a helpful tip is to make points that create a more manageable workflow when writing and help make the article easier to follow.

 3. Use Headings